robik/commandr/README.md

 ## About

-`commandr` is a library that makes handling command-line arguments as effortless as possible, while maintaining a clean and intuitive API.
+`commandr` is a library that makes handling command-line arguments effortless, while maintaining a clean and intuitive API.
 Rather than making you focus on parsing the arguments yourself, you describe your program arguments by creating a `Program` model.
 Arguments parsing, help output and auto-completion is provided by `commandr`.